Osa Interactive Gardens

 Name/Address of the project: Osa Interactive Gardens/ 500 meters west from the BM, Puerto Jimenez, Costa Rica (5-minute walk from town center).

-Mission and Vision of the project (short description): Osa Interactive Gardens (O.I.G.) is a rainforest conservation and environmental education project.
-The O.I.G. property is approximately 2 hectares of restored secondary forest that includes a 25×35 meter enclosed butterfly habitat and botanical gardens (Note that the butterfly enclosure is not yet stocked with butterflies as we are still developing the gardens and treehouse platforms (updated May 2017).
+Mission and Vision of the project (short description): Osa Interactive Gardens (O.I.G.) is a private reserve for rainforest conservation and environmental education.
+The O.I.G. property is approximately 2 hectares of restored secondary forest that includes a 25×35 meter enclosed butterfly habitat and botanical gardens.
 The gardens include an extensive collection of plants that attract butterflies and wildlife, medicinal plants, and food crops that have been ecologically integrated into the forest habitat.

 Target group of the project: Local and visiting students of all ages.